oracle/docker-images/OracleDatabase/SingleInstance/README.md

     After certificate renewal, the client wallet should be updated by downloading it again.
 * Supports Oracle Database XE version 21.3.0 onwards.

+#### Running Oracle Database 23c FREE in a container

+To run your Oracle Database 23c FREE container image use the `docker run` command as follows:

+    podman run --name <container name> \
+    -p <host port>:1521 \
+    -e ORACLE_PWD=<your database passwords> \
+    -e ORACLE_CHARACTERSET=<your character set> \
+    -v [<host mount point>:]/opt/oracle/oradata \
+    oracle/database:23.2.0-free

+    Parameters:
+       --name:        The name of the container (default: auto generated)
+       -p:            The port mapping of the host port to the container port.
+                      Two ports are exposed: 1521 (Oracle Listener), 5500 (EM Express) -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated) -e ORACLE_CHARACTERSET:
+                      The character set to use when creating the database (default: AL32UTF8) -v /opt/oracle/oradata
+                      The data volume to use for the database.
+                      Has to be writable by the Unix "oracle" (uid: 54321) user inside the container!
+                      If omitted the database will not be persisted over container recreation.
+       -v /opt/oracle/scripts/startup | /docker-entrypoint-initdb.d/startup
+                      Optional: A volume with custom scripts to be run after database startup.
+                      For further details see the "Running scripts after setup and on startup" section below.
+       -v /opt/oracle/scripts/setup | /docker-entrypoint-initdb.d/setup
+                      Optional: A volume with custom scripts to be run after database setup.
+                      For further details see the "Running scripts after setup and on startup" section below.

+Once the container has been started and the database created you can connect to it just like to any other database:

+    sqlplus sys/<your password>@//localhost:1521/FREE as sysdba
+    sqlplus system/<your password>@//localhost:1521/FREE
+    sqlplus pdbadmin/<your password>@//localhost:1521/FREEPDB1

+On the first startup of the container a random password will be generated for the database if not provided.
+The password for those accounts can be changed via the `podman exec` command. **Note**, the container has to be running:

+    podman exec <container name> /opt/oracle/setPassword.sh <your password>

+**Important Note:**
+The ORACLE_SID for Oracle Database 23c FREE is always `FREE` and cannot be changed, hence there is no ORACLE_SID parameter provided for the FREE build.

 #### Running Oracle Database 21c/18c Express Edition in a container